5121 Instructional Technology Support Specialist

 Education/Experience: A bachelor’s degree, with, or in addition to, at least 30 hours of courses taken in one or more of the College’s disciplines and one year of work experience supporting computers, servers, and/or websites, etc., developing computer applications, developing and providing computer-related training, or working experience in one of the disciplines of the college is required or a bachelor’s degree and two years of experience supporting technology used by one or more disciplines in the College is required.
 At least twelve hours of courses in Computer Science, Computer Information Systems, and/or Instructional Technology is required.
 A bachelor's degree in one of the disciplines taught in the college is preferred.

 Skills: Specific demonstrative ability to program web interfaces and automate system administration tasks using scripting tools is required.
 Expertise with the manipulation of many different forms and modes of graphic images, text, and notation specific to the college's areas of study is required.
 The ability to work with hardware and programming tools specific to the disciplines of the college is preferred.
 Effective verbal and written communication skills are required.
 Effective organizational and interpersonal skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Extended periods of time at a microcomputer work station is required.